 In the graph below, here is where California and states with their own sizable immigrant populations stand in the proposing and passing of legislation that is either for or against a restricted-license option.
 Their statuses are broken into four categories: those that have passed a ban on such licenses (Ban); have introduced a bill for such licenses (Introduced); have had the bill sent to a committee (Sent to a Committee); and have passed it (Passed).
 The states with the four most-concentrated undocumented immigrant populations — Florida, New York, Texas and California — are each, interestingly enough, in different categories.
-Another key takeaway: Eleven of the 15 are working toward or have already passed a driving-privilege law.

 Driving-privilege laws draw bipartisan support in state legislatures

 The map below depicts the current political leaning of each of the legislatures of the 50 states and D.C.: whether Democrats or Republicans elected comprise a majority in the legislatures.
 It also indicates that there has been bipartisan support for legislation.
 Thirteen have passed a bill supporting driving privileges ("Y" for "Yes"); 29 have denied driving privileges ("N" for "No"); and six are working toward one or the other ("P" for "Proposed").

 Driving-privilege laws passed by states (and D.C.) since 2010